Inclusion in this list does not imply endorsement.

 - Alzheimer Society of Washington: Educating people about dementia-related diseases and providing hope to those affected by offering support and resources.

 - Connecting with AAPI About Dementia: An Action Guide for Service Providers: A new research-informed action guide for community organizations working to educate and empower Asian-American and Pacific Islander (AAPI) communities about dementia.
 From the Health Promotion Resource Center.

-- Elderwise: An Adult Day Center that meets weekdays in Seattle and uses the Elderwise Spirit-centered Care model to provide a structured program of arts, exercise, discussion, and shared community, offering enrichment for the frail elder and respite for caregivers.
+- Elderwise: The Elderwise Spirit-centered Care model provides a structured program of arts, exercise, discussion, and shared community, offering enrichment for the frail elder and respite for caregivers.

 - Guide to Stair Safety for a Person with Dementia: Because the brain controls our physical movement as well as our mental processes, dementia can also cause mobility problems.
 This guide was produced for British readers, but contains some helpful information for people wherever they’re located.

 - Living with Alzheimer’s Disease: This guide shares resources that can help you “find the support, tips and care services that can help you and your family during every stage of the disease.
 From HelpAdvisor.

 - Mobile Apps for Alzheimer’s Patients and Their Caregivers: A guide to useful apps for caregivers as well as entertainment, memory training, and day-to-day support for those with Alzheimer’s.
 From Daily Wireless.

 - Momentia: A grassroots movement empowering people with memory loss and their loved ones to remain connected and active in the community.

 - Washington State Chapter of Alzheimer’s Association: Serving Washington and Northern Idaho, offering advocacy, support groups, education and more.